 Justification

-under ration of the microcontrollerone nine , the best microcontroller was found for the APS.

-,e,enine,onewas×, x,eightnine, five
+The categories under consideration in the decision matrix of the microcontroller were the price, the speed of the CPU, the amount of RAM available, the amount of memory available, the number of GPIO pins, the operating system, and how easy it is to use the device.
+Each categories was given a score between 1 – 9, one being the worse and nine being the best.
+This score was determine by ranking each item and their specifications.
+Each category was given a weighted score which determined its importance.
+Using the score and the weighted score, the best microcontroller was found for the APS.

+Price

+The price of each microcontroller was considered to be the most important factor.
+The goal is to remain under budget, therefore the item price had more importance than other factors.
+The most expensive item was the UDOO Quad, costing $135.00, therefore it got a score of nine.
+The cheapest item was the Raspberry Pi costing $38.89, therefore it got a score of one.
+The equations used to calculate the score of the Arduino Due and the BeagleBone was$38.99x×9, where x is the price being compared and $38.99 is the best price between all of the items being considered.
+The Arudino Due costs $40.22, which yield a score of 8.7.
+That score was rounded down to eight, a valid score.
+The reason for rounding down was due to the fact that the Arduino Due is slightly more expensive and did not deserve a score of nine, to be rounded up instead of down.
+The Beaglebone received a score of 5.3 rounding down to a five.

+Clock Speed

 The speed in which the microprocessor operated was considered to be as important as the price.
 Both the UDOO Quad and the BeagleBone Black had faster speed then the other items considered.
 For this reason, both UDOO Quad and the BeagelBone Black were given a score of nine.
 The Arduino Due was given a score of one due to its clock speed being 84 MHz, the slowest speed among the items being considered.
 The Raspberry Pi received a score of 6.3 rounded to six.
 The equation used to calculate the Raspberry Pi was700 MHz1 GHz∙9, the ratio between the Raspberry Pi’s clock speed and the highest speed multiplied by a factor of nine to normalize the number.
 A common method of comparing speed of a microprocessor is by analyzing clock cycles per instruction (CPI) and millions of instructions per second (MIPS).
 These method are used when comparing multiple microprocessors of the same architecture.
 They were not used for this comparison because not all microprocessors have the same architecture, therefor any measurements done using CPI and MIPS would not be a valid comparison.